seng637-Winter/seng637-a2-breid2/seng637-a2-team_7.md

 Range Class:

   Constrain Method:

+    The bounds of the range values were -1 to 1, so the testing was done below -1, at -1, between the boundary values, at 1, and above 1.

     testAboveConstrain(): this checks to see if the constrain method works for a value above the given range (pass) testAtHighConstrain(): this checks to see if the constrain method works for the top boundary value in a given range (pass)